ifpCD/ifpCD/README.md

 I lead ambitious technical projects spanning SDK development, game systems, and functional UI/UX systems.

+I'm currently working on a [total-conversion modification](https://github.com/Tarkov-Lambda/Lambda-Project) (derivative of Counter-Strike) for Escape For Tarkov.
 I've led development of a UE Blueprint-style visual scripting language and runtime from the ground up.
-I'm currently working on a [total-conversion modification](https://github.com/Tarkov-Lambda/Lambda-Project) (derivative of Counter-Strike) for Escape For Tarkov.
+Additionally, I have extensive experience in Mechatronics, CAD, and Medium-Scale Manufacturing.

 I'm interested in collaborating on horror, immersive sim, and co-op games.